 He lost, and died – but many of his traitorous Space Marines escaped, and have spent the last ten millennia rebuilding their power and numbers, and intermittently warring with the Imperials in the name of their chaos gods.
 They’ve also become more and more touched by the Warp powers they allied with, gaining daemonic comrades, as well as weapons, armour, and war machines imbued with unnatural powers.

 You’ll field core squads of Legionaries, backed up by Havoc gunners, jump pack-equipped Raptors, and swathes of human shields – er, Chaos Cultists, we mean.
+Not to mention daemon-possessed war machines.
 For the glory of the four in the Warp!

 Ready to join the corrupt ranks of the Heretic Astartes?
-Check out our full Chaos Space Marines army guide for more info.
+Check out our full Chaos Space Marines army guide for more info, or our article summarising the reveals for Chaos Space Marines in 10th edition.

 In the 40k era, every last Death Guard Chaos Space Marine is a walking vector of the plague god’s disease, riddled with every infection imaginable and kept alive only by Nurgle’s otherworldly magic.